ZhangMengyao0126/42_get_next_line-Notes/README.md

 ps: display information about the currently running processes on the system.
 It stands for process status and provides details such as process IDs (PID: the system will give every executing process a numerical ID), the terminal associated with the processes, CPU usage, memory consumption, and more.<br>

 lsof -p 1800: list all open files associated with the process with the PID (Process ID) 1800.<br>

+## RAM (Random Access Memory)
+RAM is the CPU's working area, which is used to temporarily store the operating system, applications, and data currently in use.
+When a program ends or the device loses power, the RAM will be cleared.
+Note: When creating a virtual machine, setting RAM is equivalent to setting Base Memory.<br>

+RAM Hardware:<br>
+RAM Modules: RAM is typically packaged in modules known as DIMMs (Dual Inline Memory Modules) for desktops and SO-DIMMs (Small Outline DIMMs) for laptops.
+These modules contain multiple RAM chips mounted on a circuit board.<br>

+RAM Chips:<br>
+Each RAM module contains several chips, often made of silicon.
+These chips are the actual memory cells that store data.
+Common types include:<br>
+DRAM (Dynamic RAM): Requires periodic refreshing to maintain data.<br>
+SRAM (Static RAM): Faster and more reliable but more expensive; used in cache memory.<br>